mariahmclelan/TexasISDs_Geolocations/README.md

 ![home](https://github.com/mariahmclelan/Project3/blob/main/Images/home.png)

-Both cartographic representations exhibit the Texas school districts for the academic year 2022/2023 can be accessed at [LINK]
+Both cartographic representations exhibit the Texas school districts for the academic year 2022/2023.

 The first map comprises a layer control that enables the district boundaries to be activated and deactivated.
 Furthermore, it comprises financial data obtained from our previous project, in particular: